 Baker McKenzie has successfully assisted its longstanding client, Mars Australia in signing a 20-year power-purchase agreements (PPA) with Total Eren to generate the equivalent of 100% of Mars’ electricity from renewable energy by 2020.

 Total Eren is developing and will build the Kiamal Solar Farm near Ouyen, Victoria, which will be operational in mid-2019 and will add solar power to the national grid.
 The Mars PPAs will also facilitate the planned build of a second renewable project by Total Eren in NSW.

-Baker McKenzie's lead partner on the transaction, Zoe Hilson stated: "The energy procured through the corporate PPA will cover the energy requirements of Mars’ six Australian factories (Asquith, Ballarat, Bathurst, Wacol, Wodonga & Wyong) and two sales offices (Melbourne, Sydney)."
+Baker McKenzie's lead partner on the transaction, Zoe Hilson, stated, "The energy procured through the corporate PPA will cover the energy requirements of Mars’ six Australian factories (Asquith, Ballarat, Bathurst, Wacol, Wodonga and Wyong) and two sales offices (Melbourne, Sydney)."

-Paul Curnow, partner and head of the Firm's Asia Pacific Renewable Energy and Clean Technology practice, who assisted on the transaction, added: "We were delighted to act for our longstanding client, Mars Australia, in what was an innovative PPA that will assist the company's growth trajectory in a sustainable manner."
+Paul Curnow, partner and head of Baker McKenzie's Asia Pacific Renewable Energy and Clean Technology practice, who assisted on the transaction, added, "We were delighted to act for our longstanding client, Mars Australia, in what was an innovative PPA that will assist the company's growth trajectory in a sustainable manner."

-Baker McKenzie has established a market leading reputation for acting on PPAs, having recently advised on the A$350 Million Project Financing of Neoen's Bulgana Green Power Hub and recently launched a report on how to structure renewable corporate PPAs in the Australian market - Green Hedging: A Guide to Structuring Corporate Renewable PPAs.
+Baker McKenzie has established a market-leading reputation for acting on PPAs, having recently advised on the AUD 350 million project financing of Neoen's Bulgana Green Power Hub.